New members are prepared for battle on House Oversight Committee

 Jordan will have the help of fellow firebrands like Reps.
 Mark Meadows of North Carolina, Justin Amash of Michigan, Thomas Massie of Kentucky, Virginia Foxx of North Carolina and Paul Gosar of Arizona, all of whom have the president’s ear and his support.

-“I think we have some very tough Republicans on this committee too and I think you’ve got a good match in a lot of us,” said Freshman Rep. Katie Hill, R-Calif.
+“I think we have some very tough Republicans on this committee too and I think you’ve got a good match in a lot of us,” said Freshman Rep. Katie Hill, D-Calif.

 Massie, who has sat on the committee for the past six years, said that their goal, since they’ll be in the minority, “is to stem the bleeding.”